Blood of My Blood

 For brief moments it found that thing that I run for in theater

-It found the human stuff
+the human stuff!